Ennaciri1/dashboard_admin_ajiapp2/API_INTEGRATION.md

 5. **Images**:

-   - Array of image objects with URL, alt text, and owner
+   - Array of image objects with URL, owner text, and owner
    - No built-in upload handling (URLs only)

 6. **Rating System**: